Tasking Namespace

 Constructs a group's element holding the group setup handler.
 The handler is invoked whenever the group starts.

-The passed handler is either of std::function<SetupResult()> or std::function<void()> type.
-For more information on possible argument type, refer to GroupItem::GroupSetupHandler.
+The passed handler is either of the std::function<SetupResult()> or the std::function<void()> type.
+For more information on a possible handler type, refer to GroupItem::GroupSetupHandler.

 When the handler is invoked, none of the group's child tasks are running yet.